MatanJS/bitcoin-tracker/readme.md

 ### 1. Initialize Terraform

-After defining your provider in `main.tf`, run:
+After defining your provider in `main.tf`, and added your azure secrets to both variables.tf run:

 ```bash
 terraform init